-- You should first ring Victoria Police on 000 or the Sexual Assault Crisis Line on 1800 806 292 - Free call Victoria, Australia. - Do not wash, shower, change clothes or clean up in any way until after talking to the police and going to the hospital.
+- 1. From a public phone or mobile phone, ring the police on 000. - Do not wash, shower, change clothes or clean up in any way until after talking to the police and going to the hospital.
 You could destroy vital evidence.
-Don't drink alcohol or take tranquillisers or other
+Don't drink alcohol or take tranquillisers or other drugs as you will have to give a clear account of what has happened.
+Try to remember everything you can about your attacker.

-- drugs as you will have to give a clear account of what has happened.
-Try to remember everything you can about your attacker. - 3.
-Remember, you are the victim.
+3. Remember, you are the victim.
 You have nothing to feel guilty or ashamed about.
 Police officers are aware that a person who has been assaulted, sexually or otherwise, is likely to be suffering from emotional shock.
 They will do all they can to make things as easy as possible for you.
 It is likely they will provide a female police officer for a female victim.
 If not, you have the right to request one.
 You can also ask the police to contact a friend, family member, interpreter or religious adviser to be in attendance with you when you are dealing with the circumstances surrounding the report of assault.